nrdvana/perl-XS-Tricks/doc/premium-integration-1-magic.md

   MAGIC* magic;

   if (!sv_isobject(objref))
-    /* could also check package hierarchy here, but that slows things down */ croak("Not an instance of YourProject");
+    /* could also check 'sv_derived_from' here, but that's slow */ croak("Not an instance of YourProject");

   sv= SvRV(objref);
   if (SvMAGICAL(sv)) {
-    /* Iterate magic attached to this scalar, looking for one with our vtable */ for (magic= SvMAGIC(sv); magic; magic = magic->mg_moremagic) if (magic->mg_type == PERL_MAGIC_ext
+    /* Iterate magic attached to this scalar to find our vtable */ for (magic= SvMAGIC(sv); magic; magic = magic->mg_moremagic) if (magic->mg_type == PERL_MAGIC_ext
        && magic->mg_virtual == &YourProject_objinfo_magic_vtbl)